 Effective ways to assess what your students know - applying Rosenshine's principles

 After having explained a new topic to your students, it is time to ask them questions about it, and assess what they know.
-Yet Something as easy as asking questions can be done in different ways, with different outcomes in terms of student engagement.
-Hereunder we propose 3 learning techniques to support you in the application of Rosenshine's Principles of Education in the classroom, while asking questions to your students.
+Hereunder we propose 3 learning techniques to support you in the application of Rosenshine's Principles in the classroom, while asking questions.

 Top 3 learning techniques to apply 👉 when asking your students questions

 Which Rosenshine principles are applied in the following 3 learning techniques?

 - Ask a large number of questions & check the responses of all students (principle 3)

 Engaging in effective question asking is one of the most powerful tools a teacher can use to enhance student learning, and encourage students to explore a topic in depth.
 Questions allow teachers to:

 - Establish how well students are engaging with your material.